be-next/idle-ti.me/content/pages/about/index.md

 template = "info-page.html"
 +++

 Hi!
-My name is **Jérôme Ramette** and I live in a small village near Paris in France 🇫🇷.
+My name is **Jérôme Ramette**.
+I live in a small village near Paris in France 🇫🇷

 Since a long long while, I have nurtured a profound passion for information technology, a field in which I have continuously engaged, particularly through software development and free software support.